mvisonneau/strongbox/README.md

 ## Installation

-### Download binary

 Have a look onto the [latest release page](https://github.com/mvisonneau/strongbox/releases/latest) and pick your flavor.
-Platform we are building for can be found in the [Makefile](https://github.com/mvisonneau/strongbox/blob/master/Makefile#L39).
+The exhaustive list of os/archs binaries we are releasing can be found in [here](https://github.com/mvisonneau/strongbox/blob/master/.goreleaser.yml#L8-16).

 ### Go